Dispositions for Teaching

 Candidates who evidence a lack of proper dispositions for teaching may be counseled out of the teacher education program and advised to investigate other careers.
 If necessary, candidates will be required to meet with the Division Dean, Program Director and ultimately with the Dispositions Committee.
 Candidates may not invite additional persons to this meeting.
 The decision of the Dispositions Committee is final.
 Candidates, who consistently demonstrate a lack of dispositions needed for teaching, will be required to withdraw from the teacher education program.

-- Belief that all children can learn
+- Believes that all children can learn

 For the Molloy community, teaching, when performed with integrity and compassion, is both spiritual and transformative.